Motorcycle armor: Limitations of current standards

-Research has revealed limitations of the current standard of motorcycle armour.
+Research has revealed limitations of the current standard of motorcycle armor.
 According to Albanese et al (2017), "The allowable transmitted force of EN 1621-1 may be too high to effectively reduce the probability of impact injury.
 This is not surprising, given human tolerance levels that are reported in the literature [...]
 A reduction in the maximum force limit would improve rider protection and appears feasible".

-Additionally, Meredeth et al (2019) found that shoulder and knee armour need different levels of impact protection.
-And the CE standard for armour only reduced transmitted force to the shoulder by around 8% (± 5%).
+Additionally, Meredeth et al (2019) found that shoulder and knee armor need different levels of impact protection.
+And the CE standard for armor only reduced transmitted force to the shoulder by around 8% (± 5%).
 They concluded that: "distinct differences in injury protection performance observed between knee and shoulder impact protection indicate that there may be a need for different performance criteria for impact protection designated to protect different body regions".

 Main benefit of armor

-Liz de Rome et al undertook a cross-sectional study of motorcycle protective clothing and armour.
-It was described as "the first study in over 25 years to examine the effectiveness of specialised motorcycle protective clothing and in particular, body armour."
+Liz de Rome et al undertook a cross-sectional study of motorcycle protective clothing and armor.
+It was described as "the first study in over 25 years to examine the effectiveness of specialised motorcycle protective clothing and in particular, body armor."

-The study found "a significant reduction in the risk of open wounds (abrasions, cuts and lacerations) associated with all forms of motorcycle clothing fitted with body armour, and for gloves and pants when body armour was not present.
-However, there was no evidence of a reduction in the risk of fractures associated with body armour for any area of the body."
+The study found "a significant reduction in the risk of open wounds (abrasions, cuts and lacerations) associated with all forms of motorcycle clothing fitted with body armor, and for gloves and pants when body armor was not present.
+However, there was no evidence of a reduction in the risk of fractures associated with body armor for any area of the body."

-While current armour proved inadequate for reducing fracture risk, the armour provided additional abrasion resistance, which was significant because of the high rate of failure of the clothing itself.
+While current armor proved inadequate for reducing fracture risk, the armor provided additional abrasion resistance, which was significant because of the high rate of failure of the clothing itself.
 "The results of the study also send a clear message to the manufacturers of motorcycle protective clothing.
 The proportion of jackets (29%), pants (28%) and gloves (25%) that failed under crash conditions due to material damage indicates a need for improved quality control."

 A later study by Wu et al at Université Lyon analysed the effect of motorcycle protective clothing on 951 riders involved in accidents.
 It found protective clothing was effective in reducing "abrasions/lacerations rather than contusions."
-However, it questioned the effectiveness of current body armour: "protective clothing did not reduce the risk of fracture, dislocation, or sprain, except for knee-high or ankle boots, which were associated with lower risk of ankle or foot fracture (RR = 0.43; 95% CI, 0.24-0.75).
+However, it questioned the effectiveness of current body armor: "protective clothing did not reduce the risk of fracture, dislocation, or sprain, except for knee-high or ankle boots, which were associated with lower risk of ankle or foot fracture (RR = 0.43; 95% CI, 0.24-0.75).
 No effect of back protectors was shown."